elastic/eui/wiki/upgrading-kibana.md

 ### Jest test errors

 It's likely that Jest test failures will be snapshot failures due to changing props or styles.
-Verify that the "actual" output is in line with changes mentioned in the changelog.
+Verify that the "actual" output is in line with changes mentioned in the changelog, and update snapshots using the `-u` flag.

 Other unit test failures will require narrowing the root cause to a commit in the changelog and triaging various DOM, style, or React possibilities.